-After this occurs, after all of this exciting action potential happens, the cell then resets.
+After this occurs, after all of this exciting action potential happens, the cell resets.
 Essentially the ion channels pump the potassium back inside the cell, and the sodium back outside of the cell.
 And it resets itself, and gets ready to fire again.

 So it goes back to a resting potential, and that is how the information is sent.
 That electrical charge is created that goes all the way across a neuron, and gets ready to send information to other areas and other neurons that are attached to.

 This tutorial discussed how messages are sent inside of one neuron.
 The nervous system is comprised of your brain and neurons, and dendrites collect different kinds of messages from other neurons surrounding it.
 You learned that axons act as a sender or a transmitter of information.